-Russian hack was 'classic espionage’ with stealthy, targeted tactics
+Russian hack was ‘classic espionage’ with stealthy, targeted tactics

 FireEye, in a blog post explaining the nature of the attack on Sunday, described the victims as including “government, consulting, technology, telecom and extractive entities in North America, Europe, Asia and the Middle East.
 We anticipate there are additional victims in other countries and verticals.”

-In the U.S. government alone, the known targets included the Treasury, Commerce and Homeland Security departments, and the impact is likely to be far broader, given the wide use of network tools by SolarWinds, which is based in Austin, Texas.
+In the U.S. government, the known targets included the Treasury, Commerce and Homeland Security departments, and the impact is likely to be far broader, given the wide use of network tools by SolarWinds, which is based in Austin.

 But the potentially good news is that quiet attackers tend to prioritize surreptitious entrances and exits, while avoiding wholesale ransacking of computer systems that could tip off defenders.
 Quiet hackers typically are more focused on covering their tracks than simply backing up a digital truck and taking everything they can.

-The potentially bad news, however, is that quiet attacks can be effective at gathering highly specific, sensitive information over the course of months or even years.
+The potential bad news, however, is that quiet attacks can be effective at gathering highly specific, sensitive information over the course of months or even years.
 While the details of what was taken and from whom are not yet public — the agencies and companies themselves may not even know for a while — the Russian operation dates at least as far back as March and was described as active as recently as Sunday.

 Russian government hackers are behind a broad espionage campaign that has compromised U.S. agencies, including Treasury and Commerce

-That’s a nine-month stretch that included — to name just a few of the most obviously important events that would have created copious computer files interesting to spies — the worst of the coronavirus pandemic, the historically fast development of vaccines using novel technology and, of course, the U.S. presidential and congressional elections.
+That nine-month stretch included, to name just a few of the most important events that would have created copious computer files interesting to spies: the worst of the coronavirus pandemic, the historically fast development of vaccines using novel technology and, of course, the U.S. presidential and congressional elections.

 “It’s not about quantity, it’s about quality” of targets, said John Hultquist, manager of analysis at FireEye.